D/d Ratio and the Effect on Sling Capacity

-Example: A 1/2" diameter wire rope is bent around a 10" diameter pipe; the D/d Ratio is 10" divided by 1/2" = D/d Ratio of 20:1
+The D/d Ratio is the ratio of the diameter around which the sling is bent, divided by the body diameter of the sling.
+Example: A 1/2" diameter wire rope is bent around a 10" diameter pipe; the D/d Ratio is 10" divided by 1/2" = D/d Ratio of 20:1 This ratio has an effect on the rated capacity of slings. |

 When a wire rope is bent around any sheave or other object there is a loss of strength due to this bending action.
 As the D/d ratio becomes smaller this loss of strength becomes greater and the rope becomes less efficient.
 This curve relates the efficiency of a rope diameter to different D/d ratios.
-This curve is based on static loads and applies to 6-strand class 6×19 and 6×37 wire rope.
+This curve is based on static loads and applies to 6-strand class 6×19 and 6×37 wire rope. |

 Eye & Eye Slings